Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Dimension function and equidimensional morphisms

 (d) We say that $X$ is {\em locally equidimensional}, if the dimension function $\un{\dim}_X$ is locally constant.
-This happens if and only if each connected component of $X$ is equidimensional, or equivalently, if and only if each $X_i\subset X$ from (d) is a union of connected components. \end{Emp}
+This happens if and only if each connected component of $X$ is equidimensional, or equivalently, if and only if each $X_i\subset X$ from (d) is a union of (some of) connected components of $X$. \end{Emp}

 \begin{Emp} (a) To every morphism $f:X\to Y$ of algebraic spaces of finite type over $k$, we associate the dimension function $\un{\dim}_{f}:=\un{\dim}_{X}-f^*(\un{\dim}_{Y}):X\to\B{Z}$.
 Explicitly, for every $x\in X$ we have $\un{\dim}_f(x)=\dim_x(X)-\dim_{f(x)}(Y)$.